leocrawford/picasawebsync/README.md

 * Two way sync
 * Optional deletion (local and web)
-* SUpport for browser based log-on so you don't need to tell the app your details
+* Support for browser based log-on so you don't need to tell the app your details
 * Install scripts

 Notes